-Congratulations on your new staircase.
+Congratulations on your new staircase!
 We hope that you are delighted with the results.
-Now that it has been installed, we would love to show it off in our online gallery.
+Now that it’s been installed, we’d love to show it off in our online gallery.

-⦁ Landscape not Portrait – Please take pictures in landscape mode to make sure that the image can be clearly seen.
-(Wider images are better than tall ones as cropping will occur when publishing photos on the website).
+⦁ Landscape, not portrait – Taking pictures in landscape mode will help make sure that the stairs can be clearly seen.
+Wider images work better than tall ones as cropping will occur when photos are published on our website.

-⦁ Have a steady hand – Holding the camera steady will avoid any blurry images and enable any viewers to the site to see all the details clearly.
+⦁ Keep a steady hand – Holding the camera steady will avoid any blurry images and enable people viewing the website to see all the details of your stairs clearly.
 You have a great looking staircase so you’ll want to show it off with a clear picture!

-⦁ Two sides to every story – Take shots from different sides of your staircase and from a slight angle to show all its bespoke features clearly.
-Why not take a look at these examples for inspiration?
+⦁ Two sides to every story – Take shots from different sides of your staircase and from a slight angle to show off all of its bespoke features.
+Take a look at the following examples for inspiration:

 Inspired?
-Do take your photos and send them in!
+Take your photos and send them to us!

-We are looking for images like these that show off the effect a new or refurbished staircase has had on your home.
-Whether you have had a complete Oak and Glass replacement stair or have opted for something simpler, we want to see it.
+We’re looking for images, like these, that show off the effect a new or refurbished staircase can have on your home.
+Whether you’ve had a complete oak and glass replacement staircase or have opted for something more subtle to refresh your existing stairs, we want to see it.
 When done well, even the simplest design can have an impressive impact.